km5es/Drone-Project-CAD/README.md

 * PX4FLOW SONAR and optical flow sensor,
 * Raspberry Pi 4B payload computer,
 * Ettus B205-mini software-defined radio (70 MHz - 6 GHz),
-* Custom RF circuitry: polarization switch (amp + filtering), and balun,
+* Custom RF circuitry: polarization switch (amp + filtering), and dual-pol balun,
 * Dual-polarization, half-wavelength, telescopic, crossed-dipoles (70 MHz - 1 GHz),
 * GNSS-disciplined oscillator (GNSSDO) for frequency and phase coherence,
 * GNSS antenna for GPS-based timing.

-Complete CAD models and further details are to be found in the [CAD Files](/CAD\ Files) folder.
-RF simulation and circuit design files of the polarization switch, and baluns are included in the [RF Related](/RF\ Related) folder.
+Complete CAD models and further details are to be found in the [CAD Files](/CAD_Files) folder.
+RF simulation and circuit design files of the polarization switch, and baluns are included in the [RF Related](/RF_Related) folder.
 Detils of each are in nested README files.